loucadufault/Concha-Labs-Take-Home-Project/README.md

 Namely, the required GCP Storage buckets have already been provisioned (in a project of an account I own) and made publicly available.
 The credentials file for a service account key under this project is included in the source code committed to the VCS (for convenience, this is a bad practice outside a toy project).

-To set up this way, follow the #Setup process, skipping the #Authenticate-GCP-client-libraries and #Provision-GCP-resources steps.
+To set up this way, follow the #setup process, skipping the #authenticate-gcp-client-libraries and #provision-gcp-resources steps.

 # Setup